For the latest on all Air plans, visit our Pricing page.

 Some subscription changes take effect immediately and are reflected through proration, such as eligible plan changes or billing updates made during a billing cycle.

 Billing cadence changes, like moving from monthly billing to annual billing, depend on the options available in your workspace settings.
+Only options shown in workspace settings are self-serve.
 Enterprise storage changes, contract changes, and other options not shown in settings are typically coordinated with Air directly, even if the resulting billing adjustment later appears on an invoice.
 If you do not see the plan or billing option you need, contact Air for help instead of expecting a self-serve change.

 📦 Storage and credit usage

-On Air's credit-based plans, storage is not managed as a separate included TB allowance.
-Instead, storage and AI enrichment draw from your workspace’s monthly credit balance continuously.
+On Air's credit-based plans, storage is not documented as a separate fixed included TB amount.
+Instead, storage should be understood through ongoing credit consumption, and storage and AI enrichment draw from your workspace’s monthly credit balance continuously.

 You can view your credit balance and usage breakdown from the credit meter in the navigation bar.
 The meter shows how credits are being used for storage, enrichment, and AI generation, along with the next refresh date.